Sleep and Anxiety – A Cyclic Relationship

 10. Listen to something relaxing.

-Soothing music, white noise, or hypnosis recordings can help you relax for sleep.
+Soothing music, white noise, or hypnosis recordings (such as my hypnosis recordings) can help you relax for sleep.

 My hypnosis recordings